larkwt96/personal-finances/README.md

 ## Credit Score

-I'm no expert, but here's what I do know.

 Multiple lines of credit are valued, and cards have signing bonuses.
 When your credit score is high enough (670+) to get good reward cards, apply for new credit cards, get the signing bonus, and then leave them open forever.
 This is a really good way to boost your credit score.

 If they aren't $0 annual fee cards, then downgrade them to no annual fee cards if you can; otherwise, close them as soon as possible.
 Repeat this 3 or 4 times, and watch your credit score dip a tiny bit and then sky rocket.
 If you want to continue doing this for the free money, do more research; it's called credit card churning (reddit is very helpful here).